IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - leads: kites
 Danger in the Reservoirs
 - gyrfalcon was investigating this - had questions around reduced security at cistern entrances, their soldiers were called back without their order
+- tensorat helped engineer a lot of the reservoirs to ...?
 The Artificer's workshop
 - Owl/Gilead believes that Tensorat's treasure (Nexida) is hidden here - but really he teleported it all away 90 years ago (using Coriolis wish)
 - Tensorat was known to be active in Avizallo until 90 yrs ago - is believed that he disappeared into the caverns